-The Group owns 10 office buildings and a cinema complex in the Netherlands which are leased to tenants on fixed long-term rental agreements.
+The Group owns 10 office buildings and a cinema complex in the Netherlands and a large number of retail units, warehouses and other properties in Hungary which are leased to tenants on fixed long-term rental agreements.
 Based on the rental agreements the contracted revenue is as described in the table below.